 As companies begin to advertise clothing specials and back-to-school supplies, emotions are all over the place.
 Parents, students, and teachers are excited, nervous, and anxious.

 There is so much excitement over the new box of crayons or the latest shoes, but there is also an abundance of nerves over the unknown.
 Students may not know their new teacher, new classmates or schedules.
-They may be in a new school.
-Or, especially for back to school 2020, facing a variety of confusing and sometimes scary health talk and rules.
-Whether students are going to school online or in-person, part time or full time, anxiety levels are high as students return to the classroom this year.
+Or maybe they are starting in a new school.

 By trying out different strategies, parents can help calm nerves and transition children through all the bumps and into a smooth and successful academic year.
 As we always say, we need to address mental health first, school second.